Foreign Languages, German Concentration, M.A.T.

 - for those who wish to pursue the degree without teacher licensure in Tennessee.

-The foreign language requirement under each option is the same; candidates should consult an advisor in the Educational Leadership Department regarding the courses pertinent to their degree and career goals.
+The world language requirement under each option is the same; candidates should consult an advisor in the Educational Leadership Department regarding the courses pertinent to their degree and career goals.

 - file a degree plan in the College of Graduate Studies prior to entry into the program;